sezanzeb/input-remapper/readme/development.md

 This is the template file that you can copy to fill in the translations.
-Also create a corresponding symlink, like `ln -s it_IT.po it.po`, because some environments expect different names apparently.
+Also create a corresponding symlink, like `ln -s it_IT.po it.po`, because some environments expect different names, apparently.
 See https://github.com/sezanzeb/input-remapper/tree/main/po for examples.

 Architecture